gauthsree/basics-of-git/basics-of-git.md

 ```

 #### 5.15.2 Discarding staged changes.
-`Undo changes made in your working area for tracked files (if you have added files to the index(staged) using git add)`
+`Undo changes made in your staging area (if you have added files to the index(staged) using git add)`

 `using git-reset`